 The Texas Higher Education Coordinating Board (THECB) has awarded South Texas College a grant in the amount of \$263,160 to be used to provide 100 scholarships in the amount of \$2,500 to students with a Science, Technology, Engineering, or Math (STEM) major.
-This award will be provided for formal Board approval at the August 26, 2014 Regular Board Meeting.
+This award was approved and accepted by the Board on August 26, 2014.